FourierYe/Advanced-Signal-Processing/lab1/EEE411-lab1-Zhipeng Ye-1926908.md

 ###### Describe and analyze

-I use piecewise function to implement $reac(t)$ and the parameter is a vector.
+I use the piecewise function to implement $rect(t)$ and the parameter is a vector.

 ---